 If you want to use these in your game just download the file here and pop it in Documents/Paradox Interactive/Stellaris (note this will overwrite your current custom empires if you have any).
 I tried to avoid using any mods so that anyone can download them, although I did use this one to get more flag colours.

 The tale of the Kedeshi and the Silicrons varies wildly depending on which culture is telling it.
 What is known is that the Kedeshi surrendered control of their society to the Silicrons willingly, retiring to a life of art and leisure.
 No Kedeshi ever need work, or perform even the most basic chores, that function now belongs to the Silicrons.
 Though other cultures may see this as weakness, they certainly seem happy with their decision.

 (requires Synthetic Dawn) The new ‘Rogue Servitors’ civic is great.
-I thought it would be fun to inject a note of ambiguity into it, maybe suggest that the Kedeshi might not regret their choice to let the machines take.
+I thought it would be fun to inject a note of ambiguity into it, maybe suggest that the Kedeshi might not regret their choice to let the machines take over.
 This is what the Kedeshi look like by the way, that’s the face of someone enjoying fully automated luxury communism.

 The concept of business and religion are now inextricably linked in Diman culture, but it was not always so.
 Careful study of Diman origin myths reveals the two were once separate factions, vying for control both against one another and larger, more powerful democratic movement.
 Faced with a more powerful foe, the two eventually united under the doctrine of what became known as The Prosperity Gospel, leading them to dominate Diman society, relegating the once powerful democrats to a small underground fringe.

 I actually ran into spiritualist corporatists at random in one game, and I liked it so much I made some of my own.
 Then Paradox added support for the ‘Megachurch’ government type just in time.